 All Marjon students who are eligible can apply for appropriate support from DIAS

-Contact the DIAS team to find out if your are entitled to any one to one support.
+Contact the DIAS team to find out if you are entitled to any one-to-one support.

-The Student Finance England practitioners website sets out what a student can expect with their DSA support.
+Additionally, the Save the Student website provides a excellent guide to the whole DSA process from a student's perspective and the Student Finance England practitioners website sets out what a student can expect from their DSA support.

 Karen: The specialist study skills tutor is there to provide individualized support to new and existing students for those who feel they may have specific learning difficulties such as dyslexia, dyspraxia, or autism.